VoltDB/meshmonitor/README.md

     histogram_buckets_as_distributions: true
 ```

-Just for the Meshmonitor we have created a Datadog dashboard that you can import
+A Datadog dashboard specific to meshmonitor is available.
+You can import it
 from [json file](dashboards/datadog.json).

-## Running from a jar
+## Running From a Jar

-To run meshmonitor from a jar file execute:
+Use the following command to run meshmonitor from the jar file:

 ```shell
 java -jar meshmonitor.jar <ARGS>